 any loss of use, revenue, profit or savings by the Other Party;

-the amount of any damages awarded against the Other Party in favour of a third party; and
+the amount of any damages awarded against the Other Party in favour of a third party, except where the Liable Party is liable to make a payment under section 11.12; and

-the amount of any money paid by the Other Party by way of settlement to a third party.
+the amount of any money paid by the Other Party by way of settlement to a third party, except where the Liable Party is liable to make a payment under section 11.12.

-The Liable Party shall in no circumstances be liable for any indirect or consequential Loss arising under or in connection with this Agreement, whether or not the Loss was, or ought to have been, known by the Liable Party.
+The Liable Party shall in no circumstances be liable for any indirect or consequential Loss arising directly or indirectly from any breach of its (or any of the other Party’s) obligations under or in connection with this Agreement, whether or not the Loss was, or ought to have been, known by the Liable Party.

 Capped Liability

-Subject to section 16.5, the maximum liability of a Party to the Other Party under this Agreement will be the same as the liability of a Shipper to First Gas and the liability of First Gas to a Shipper under the Code (the Capped Amounts).
+Subject to section 16.5, the maximum liability of a Party to the Other Party under this Agreement (excluding the Interconnected Party’s liability, if any, under section 11.12) will be the same as the liability of a Shipper to First Gas and the liability of First Gas to a Shipper under the Code (the Capped Amounts).

 Liability where First Gas is the Liable Party under multiple agreements